 Fast forward to the spring of 2017 and I was at the close of my latest training cycle winding down to run the roads of Massachusetts.
 I said I wouldn’t run the Boston Marathon until I got a male qualifier.
 Some suggested I run it anyway, and, as much as I appreciated the sentiment, I’m glad I stuck to my guns.
 I wanted my running of this race to represent a number of things, for myself and others.
 Alongside the nod of acknowledgement, I want people to know that it is possible to aim higher than the averages that are typically set.
-Go above and beyond that, as far as you think you can go.
+Go above and beyond that.
+Go as far as you think you can go and even further.
 This applies even more so to women.
 It was also a physical nod of acknowledgement to my male friends and training partners, ones who have allowed me to witness the drive of what it takes to shoot and score.
 Taking to those streets with one of the men I’ve had the pleasure of learning from was the cherry on top of the cake – Flowers, more formerly known as Tom Crossland.

 Before the race we listened to Lauren Hill, ate tupperware boxes of porridge on the Red Line train and read words from our good friend Liz, teary eyes welling up as they soaked up the words of the email, Crisp Day for a Cruise.
 Shortly after we were ushered in all surrealism on to a yellow school bus as we rode with friends and strangers with anticipation and excitement along to the start in Hopkinton.